 Like people, dogs can also have allergies and they can be allergic to a variety of things such as pollens, some foods, or mites.
 Allergies are by far the most common cause of nasal discharge in dogs which, in this case, is usually clear and watery.

 However, the symptoms of an allergic reaction in dogs may not stop at a runny nose.
 It can also include sneezing, coughing, itchiness, nosebleed, eye discharge, and other breathing problems just like what happens in humans.

-If you’re able to identify what is causing the allergic reaction, keeping your dog away from it is the best way to treat and prevent it.
+If you’re able to identify what is causing the allergic reaction, such as fleas, keeping your dog away from it is the best way to treat and prevent it.
 If you’re not sure what is causing the reaction or you’re not able to avoid it, talk to your vet and see what you can do to help your dog.

 2. Nasal blockage

 It’s possible that a dog has a runny nose because there’s something stuck in one of its nostrils, causing a blockage.
 Usually, when this happens the discharge only comes from the nostril that has the blockage and the dog may sneeze, paw at its nose, and sometimes even have nosebleeds.
 If you encounter this, and it’s safe, carefully remove whatever is causing the blockage with the help of a pair of tweezers.
 If you don’t think you’re able to safely remove it without hurting your dog, don’t risk it and go to the vet as soon as possible.